bbcawodu/adt-dstructures-algos/README.md

 ## Algorithmic Analysis Overview
   * Algorithm analysis is an implementation-independent way of measuring an algorithm.
+  * Algorithms can be analyzed based on their space or time requirements.
+There is often a trade off between space and time when optimizing an algorithm.
     * Big-O notation allows algorithms to be classified by their dominant process with respect to the size of the problem.
       * e.g. T(n)=1+n
         * The parameter n is often referred to as the “size of the problem,” and we can read this as “T(n) is the time it takes to solve a problem